migstopheles/calendar/README.md

-calendar
+Calendar
 ========

-Is a calendar, yes?
+A lightweight calendar that throws out a few events for you to hook into.